krisleech/chalk_dust/README.md

 #### Topics

-If you want to the subscription to only apply to events with a particular topic you can do so as follows:
+If you want the subscription to only apply to activities with a particular topic you can do so as follows:

 ```ruby
 ChalkDust.subscribe(alice, :to => bob, :topic => 'work')